-The Indiana University School of Public Health-Bloomington, has a long, proud history of outstanding achievements across an array of academic fields related health, wellness, and disease-prevention.
-Founded as the School of Health, Physical Education, and Recreation in 1946, over the decades, the school has garnered awards for its academic and research prowess and its commitment to community outreach through numerous centers, institutes, and recreational facilities.
+The school has a long, proud history of outstanding achievements across an array of academic fields related health, wellness, and disease-prevention.
+From the earliest days of the founding of Indiana University in 1820, the campus has focused on health and well-being.
+Concentrating the campus health-related studies in 1946 into one of the first School of Health, Physical Education, and Recreation in the nation, the school, over the decades, garnered awards for its academic and research prowess and its commitment to community outreach through numerous centers, institutes, and recreational facilities.

 From its beginning, it has been an innovator in new approaches to health, community engagement, and quality of life.
 Implementing innovative research, service, and professional preparation programs in the various health-related disciplines under its umbrella is a hallmark of the school.

 In 2012 the school continued is extraordinary evolution as a preeminent school founded on the concepts of preventing disease, promoting health, and enhancing quality of life by boldly transitioning to become the Indiana University School of Public Health-Bloomington.